 At Alpine, we approach education in a holistic way and focus on the unique developmental needs of each individual child.
 There are five key areas of learning in the Montessori environment.
-Each area helps children learn and grow by stimulating their development through logical and creative experiences
+Each area helps children learn and grow by building strong foundations and stimulating their development through logical and creative experiences

 : A new class is offered when the child is ready to move on to the next level.
 Through repetition and practice, children master the sequence of Montessori materials and develop a fundamental understanding of each area of the curriculum.